Vehicle Body

 Details

 The elastic force of the rear suspension.
 Set the output values for the interpolation table as a vector.
 The number of elements in the output vector must be the same as the number of elements in the input vector.
-The parameters of the input vector are the parameter Rear suspension deformation vector.
+The parameter of the input vector is the parameter Rear suspension deformation vector.

 Dependencies

-To use this parameter, tick the checkbox.
-Pitch dynamics*and for the parameters *Suspension model set the value By table lookup
+To use this option, check the box Pitch dynamics, and for the parameter Suspension model set the value By table lookup.

 |